exo-addons/bonita-extension/README.md

 Bonita version used is 6.2.1.
 Some tests will be needed to use it on next Bonita version

 # Build
+You can manually build eXo and bonita packages.
+For this, follow [Manual Build Instructions](https://github.com/exo-addons/bonita-extension/wiki/Manual Build)

 ## Get Bonita Community :
 http://www.bonitasoft.com/products/download-bpm-software-and-documentation : download the version bundled with tomcat.
 I used 6.2.1 Unzip it on your disk.
 This will be the dependency source folder for bonita : $BONITA_DEPENDENCY_FOLDER.